Monitoring Request Form

 2 Submission of a request does not guarantee WRD will be able to conduct the monitoring.
 Many factors, including monitoring costs and available budget, staff availability, and division priorities, are taken into consideration during the decision-making process.

-3 The official monitoring request period runs from October 14 through November 30 of each year.
-Requests may be submitted at any time, however, if they are submitted after November 30 they likely will not be reviewed or considered until the next cycle (i.e., approximately a year later).
+3 The official monitoring request period runs from September 20 through October 24, 2018.
+Requests may be submitted at any time, however, if they are submitted after October 24 they likely will not be reviewed or considered until the next cycle (i.e., approximately a year later) if funding is available.